OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Experiments

 Similar to generating datasets, we use the PythonOCC tool to write a library that attempts to directly run the generated code to create CAD projects and output them as STEP files (B-Rep format).
 Then, we use PythonOCC to render the STEP files to obtain views.
 Since the generated programs from the model cannot ensure complete accuracy, errors may occur that the API operator cannot handle, leading to model rendering failures.

-Based on the scoring method mentioned above, we obtained the scores, the number of executable results, the number of incomplete results, the number of runtime errors, and the number of completely correct results for each model, as shown in the Table~\ref{tab:result_tab}.
+Based on the scoring method mentioned above, we obtained Curves accuracy, Loops count accuracy, Loops score, Execution score, and Overall score for each model and input type, as shown in the Table~\ref{tab:result_tab}.
+Additionally, we calculated the scores excluding designs with only one ``Sketch-Extrusion'' pair.

-As shown in Table~\ref{tab:result_tab}, OpenECAD 2.4B achieved the highest overall score and the most fully correct outputs.
-Both 0.55B and 0.89B models produced a significant amount of incomplete code.
-The 0.89B model's higher token consumption for image inputs reduced the number of new tokens it could generate, leading to more incomplete outputs compared to the 0.55B model, and thus a lower overall score.
-The 3.1B and 4.2B models achieved relatively high scores, but the number of fully correct generations was lower than that of the 0.55B and 0.89B models.
-All OpenECAD models demonstrated significant advantages over the unrefined GPT-4o, whose sole advantage was its ability to handle the entire code due to its extended context length.
+As shown in Table~\ref{tab:result_tab}, OpenECAD 2.4B achieved the highest overall score.
+The 0.55B and 0.89B models, despite generating the fewest tokens, scored relatively high in executability.
+This might be because their inability to understand complex models leads them to finish code generation prematurely.
+The 3.1B model did not perform as expected, possibly due to the Phi series models having inferior geometric understanding compared to the Gemma series models.
+All OpenECAD models demonstrated significant advantages over the unrefined GPT-4o-mini, whose sole advantage was its ability to handle the entire code due to its extended context length.

+From the perspective of using different types of view as input, using single-view transparent images as input shows a significant advantage in designs with more than one ``sketch extrusion'' pair because they contain more information.
+However, using four views as input (isometric view + three orthographic views) performs worse, possibly because the vision tower cannot handle so much information, or the language model cannot establish connections between them.
+The additional views increase the amount of irrelevant information, adding pressure to the model.